indiqusdocs/stpi/docs/Guide/Compute/WindowsInstances/ConfiguringAlertsonWindowsInstances.md

 	- **Name**: You can define the name for your alert.
 	- **Choose Parameter**: This option allows you to define what parameter needs to be monitored to trigger the alert email.
 The NGC supports CPU, RAM, Disk, 1-min Load Average, 5-min Load Average, and 15-min Load Average parameters.
 	- **Trigger when**: This set of options lets you define whether to trigger above or below a custom value.
+	- **Value in Percentage**: This option allows you to define the threshold value in percentage for alert creation.
 	- **Reading duration**: This option lets you define the breach window, that is, the duration for which the breach must be consistent to trigger the alert email.
 	- **Add Recipients**: This option lets you add recipients from the dropdown.